Student Transfers to Point Park for SAEM Program, Real-World Career Opportunities Thursday, February 26, 2015

 LinkedIn:Mary Beth Cartier

-Mary Beth is now administrator of program advertising and marketing projects for the Pittsburgh Cultural District.
+Mary Beth was promoted to manager of marketing and advertising projects for The Pittsburgh Cultural Trust.

 How did you land your internship with the Pittsburgh Symphony Orchestra?

 I was looking for an internship at one of the Pittsburgh nonprofit theaters.
 A friend of mine recommended a position with the Pittsburgh Symphony Orchestra telefunding department, which I ended up doing for about three months.
 This led me to falling in love with the organization's community engagement activities and ability to target multiple audiences with a variety of performances at Heinz Hall.